Freaky2164/ToDoApp/README.md

 ### Login to the application

-You can enter an e-mail address and password to login to the application.
+Before logging in, you have to register an account with an e-mail adress and a password.
+A password can only consist of numbers and letters and must be at least 8 characters long.
+Afterwards you can enter an e-mail address and password to login to the application.
 The project works with an in-memory H2 database which means that data is not persisted over the restarting of the application.
 Before logging in, you must register yourself by providing an e-mail adress and password.

 ![LoginView](https://github.com/Freaky2164/ToDoApp/blob/main/documents/images/LoginView.png)

 Afterwards you should be able to login and the application redirects you to the main view.
 In the main view you can add, edit or delete to-do lists and to-dos in order to help you manage your daily life.

 ![MainView](https://github.com/Freaky2164/ToDoApp/blob/main/documents/images/MainView.png)

+Disclaimer: The user interface is not very user-friendly.